soffes/blog/published/2010-07-02-archiving-objective-c-objects-with-nscoding/archiving-objective-c-objects-with-nscoding.markdown

 ---
-title: Archiving Objective-C Objects with NSCoding
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Archiving Objective-C Objects with NSCoding

 For the seasoned Cocoa developer, this is a piece of cake.
 For newer developers, this can be a real pain, especially if you don't know what you're looking for.
 I get this question a decent amount, so I figured I'd put a quick guide together.